TheRockCyberAromry-OTaylor/TheRockCyberArmory-OTaylor/README.md

 <img src="https://i.imgur.com/MlVn23j.png" height="18%" width="18%" />

 ## About Me
 Hello!
-I'm Olatunji Taylor,(https://github.com/GraceTech-Otaylor/GraceTech-Otaylor) an aspiring SOC Analyst with a keen interest in cybersecurity.I am passionate about protecting digital assets,systems and networks and enhancing organizational security posture.
-My goal is to leverage my skills in Cyber threat intelligence,Threat Monitoring,Detection and Analysis,Vulnerability management,Incident response,Compliance and Regulation,Continuous learning and improvement,collaboration and communication to contribute to a robust cybersecurity environment.
+I'm Olatunji Taylor,(https://github.com/GraceTech-Otaylor/TheRockCyberArmory-OTaylor).As a Tier 1 SOC analyst, I leverage my cybersecurity training, analytical mindset, and commitment to protecting organizational information systems, applications, network and data.
+I hold CompTIA Network+, Security+, and CySA+ certification, supported by a Bachelor of Science in Business Administration.
+I stay current with emerging threats, security tools, and best practices through continuous learning and hands on lab work.
+Through CySA+ training , volunteer IT experience and hands on lab work, I have gained practical exposure to identity and access management, identifying and monitoring  threats, basic log  and malware analysis, Vulnerability management and data protection.
+I bring strong teamwork, critical thinking, problem solving, and communication skills qualities essential for monitoring alerts, escalating incidents, and supporting SOC operations.
+I am dedicated to contributing to a security focused team with professionalism, reliability, and a strong desire to grow in the cybersecurity field.

 | **Projects** | **Core Skills Demonstrated** |